Frequently Asked Questions

 What age groups can attend the conference?

 We typically have one student per country in most of our committees.
 Occasionally we run double delegation committees where country positions are represented by a team of two delegates.
-More detailed information about committees will be posted on our website or communicated to participants via email.
+More detailed information about NoviceNations committees will be posted on our website nearer the time or communicated to participants via email.

 Can I attend as an individual delegate?